 Study under the supervision and guidance of a faculty member.
-Prerequisite: 6 credits of course work completed prior to enrollment.
-Interested students should meet with their advisers for further information.
+Prerequisite: 6 credits of course work completed before enrollment.
+Interested students must meet with their advisers for further information.

 27:202:652 Issues in Criminal Justice (3)

 In-depth study of a particular topic in criminal justice.